PinataFarms/FEARTracker/README.md

 ## Citation

-If you use the FEAR Tracker benchmark, demo or training code (implicitly or explicitly) - for your research projects, please cite the following paper:
+If you use the FEAR Tracker benchmark, demo, models or code for your research projects, please cite the following paper:

 ```
-@article{fear_tracker,
+@inproceedings{borsuk2022fear,
-  title={FEAR: Fast, Efficient, Accurate and Robust Visual Tracker},
+  title={FEAR: Fast, efficient, accurate and robust visual tracker},
   author={Borsuk, Vasyl and Vei, Roman and Kupyn, Orest and Martyniuk, Tetiana and Krashenyi, Igor and Matas, Ji{\v{r}}i},
-  journal={arXiv preprint arXiv:2112.07957},
-  year={2021}
+  booktitle={European Conference on Computer Vision},
+  pages={644--663},
+  year={2022},
+  organization={Springer}
 }
 ```